-In this step, you create an Episerver CMS sample website, add and configure the CMS integration for Find, and do an initial content indexing.
-If you already have a website to which you want to add Find, skip the website creation step.
+In this step, you create an Episerver CMS sample website, add and configure the CMS integration for Episerver Search & Navigation (formerly Episerver Find), and do an initial content indexing.
+If you already have a website to which you want to add Episerver Search & Navigation, skip the website creation step.
 After completing this step, you are ready to start developing.

-Ensure that the Episerver NuGet feed is added as a package source for the website for which you want to add Find.
+Ensure that the Episerver NuGet feed is added as a package source for the website for which you want to add Episerver Search & Navigation.
 If you installed the Episerver sample site, this is automatically added.

 Note: If you selected the Episerver Find option while installing the Episerver CMS, you can skip this step.

 - In Visual Studio, use Solution Explorer to open the website.

 - Right-click on References, and select Manage NuGet Packages, Online and EPiServer.

 - Locate the EPiServer.Find.Cms package and click Install.